ARToolKit: Overview

 ARToolKit was acquired by DAQRI and re-released open-source starting at version 5.2 on May 13, 2015, including all of the features that were previously only available in the professional licensed version.
 Among these features are mobile support and natural feature tracking.

-ARToolKitPlus (sometimes written "ARToolKit+") is intended to be a successor to the ARToolKit library that is optimized for mobile devices.
+ARToolKitPlus (sometimes written "ARToolKit+") was intended to be a successor to the ARToolKit library that was optimized for mobile devices.

-ARToolKit was written in C; ARToolKit+ was ported it to C++ to make it easier to maintain, and has a new class-based (C++) API that is intended to be easier-to-use.
+ARToolKit was originally written in C; ARToolKit+ was ported it to C++ to make it easier to maintain, and has a new class-based (C++) API that is intended to be easier-to-use.

-Ben Vaughan and Phil Lamb, the former CEO and CTO of ARToolworks, created artoolkitX to ensure that the software is developed and maintained and the ARToolKit community continues to be supported. artoolkitX is supported by Realmax Inc, a Chinese AR company that develops AR hardware and software.
+Ben Vaughan and Phil Lamb, the former CEO and CTO of ARToolworks, created artoolkitX to ensure that the software is developed and maintained and the ARToolKit community continues to be supported. artoolkitX was initially supported by Realmax Inc, a Chinese AR company that develops AR hardware and software.